ac25ville/high-performance-computing-fall-2022/hw0/README.md

 ## How to build
 ---

-1) Make sure you are in the hpc22_acc9cm/hw0 directory
+1) Make sure you are in the hpc22_acc9cm directory

 2) Run the following commands in order

-* cmake CMakeLists.txt
+* cmake hw0/CMakeLists.txt

-* make clean
+* make -C hw0/ clean

-* make
+* make -C hw0/

-3) Run ./homework0 U.csv nodeCoordinates.csv K.csv N (N being a value given by the grader.
+* hw0/homework0 hw0/U.csv hw0/nodeCoordinates.csv hw0/K.csv N (N being a value given by the grader.
 From my understanding the test value was 5)

-* To re-run, enter "make", then the line above with the same or different parameters.
+To re-run, enter "make", then the line above with the same or different parameters.